Divzdj/Cricsheet_Match_Data_Analysis/README.md

 Placeholder directory for compressed raw data (ignored by Git).

-🚀 Getting Started
+**Getting Started**

 Prerequisites
-Python 3.x
+1.Python 3.x

-Required Libraries:
+2.Required Libraries:

 pip install pandas sqlalchemy matplotlib seaborn

-Data: Ensure you have the Cricsheet match data (JSON files) placed in the appropriate format-specific subdirectories within data/raw_json/.
+3.Data: Ensure you have the Cricsheet match data (JSON files) placed in the appropriate format-specific subdirectories within data/raw_json/.

 Execution Steps
-Initialize the Environment (assuming you have your data in the correct local structure):
+1.Initialize the Environment (assuming you have your data in the correct local structure):

 # 1. Initialize Git and ensure correct branch name
 git init